About Calshot

 Crime and Anti-Social Behaviour in Calshot

-Crime in the area is broadly in line with the national average.
-Shoplifting is the leading concern across Calshot, with 22 incidents recorded in January 2026.
+Crime in the area is lower than the national average.
+Anti-social behaviour is the leading concern across Calshot, with 22 incidents recorded in April 2026.

 Deprivation and Employment in Calshot